Saturday, November 4, 2017 at 9:00am to 8:30pm

 The 4Asias inaugural keynote speaker will be Tani E. Barlow, T.T. and W.F.
-Chao Professor of History at Rice University.
+Chao Professor of Asian Studies at Rice University.

 The conference will take place from November 3–4, 2017 at the A.D.
 White House.